mozilla/glean.js/CONTRIBUTING.md

 with the tag [`[good first bug]`](https://bugzilla.mozilla.org/buglist.cgi?f1=status_whiteboard&v1=%5Bgood%20first%20bug%5D&o1=substring&resolution=---&query_format=advanced&f2=component&v2=Glean.js&list_id=15653400&o2=equals&classification=Client%20Software&classification=Developer%20Infrastructure&classification=Components&classification=Server%20Software&classification=Other) is a good place to start.

-These bugs will usually have a comment explaning the steps to get started working on them.
+These bugs will usually have a comment explaining the steps to get started working on them.
-(If you find a `[good first bug]` that doesn't have an explainer comment, please ask for one).
+(If you find a `[good first bug]` that doesn't have an explanation comment, please ask for one).

 If you are picking a good first bug or not, make sure you are assigned to the bug before sending a Pull Request for it.